robrich/angular-tutorial/src/chapters/chapter05-environments.md

     ng serve -e local
     ```

 1. If the Angular compile was successful, you will now be using the local environment configuration.
-You will not see any changes at this point since nothing is using those settings.
-We will use them in the next exercise in our footer.
+Since our API urls are the same between files you will not see any difference at this time.
+In the Header and Footer chapter we will add a footer that displays the environment name.

 <div class="exercise-end"></div>